V-R-E/Q-Sys-BME280-Temp-Humidity/README.md

 ## Properties
 - Name
-  - *Used to configre a custom name for the plugins status*
+  - *Used to configure a custom name for the plugins status*

 ## Control Pin Definitions
 - Analog Reference Voltage (Voltage use to refence the analog pins against, also the Arduinos input voltage. *Should not exceed 5.5v)